pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 {{< /tabsection >}}

-Thus, our tables will have three columns, namely id, key and content.
+Thus, our tables will have three columns: id, key and content.

 #### Common interface